top of page

 Romaji: Kono michi zutto yukeba / ano machi ni tsuzuiteru

-Cultural Nuance: "If I keep going down this road, I feel that it will eventually lead to that city."
+Cultural Nuance: "If I keep going down this path, I feel that it will eventually lead to that city."

 2. さみしさ 押し込めて 強い自分を 守っていこ